Student Complaints

 Concerns or complaints about non-academic procedures or personnel must be filed with the appropriate unit:

-If it is unclear as to where to direct a concern or complaint, please contact the Office of the Dean of Students.
+If it is unclear as to where to direct a concern or complaint, please contact the Office of the Vice President for Student Affairs.

 Exclusions to these guidelines include complaints regarding academic grade disputes, academic integrity, non-academic misconduct, disability, affirmative action, sexual violence, harassment and discrimination.
 Such exclusions have specific policies and procedures that can be accessed in the following.